sandpiper-framework/sandpiper/test/api/README.md

 Finally, open a third terminal window and execute the sync (from the secondary server)

 ```
-open a new terminal window (cd to where your "sandpiepr" binary is stored)
+open a new terminal window (cd to where your "sandpiper" binary is stored)
 ./sandpiper -u admin -p admin -c cli-secondary.yaml sync
 ```
-winsby881